Jeonghyun-aidep/ai_perfect_lecture_os_sw_ML_packages/README.md

 The reason why I used this algorithm is svm can be universally applied at any datasets (even at images!)

-In addition, It can be used at high-dimensional imagne dateset.
+In addition, It can be used at high-dimensional image dateset.
 So I chose this algorithm :)

      olivetti_faces = sklearn.datasets.fetch_olivetti_faces(random_state=0,)
      print(olivetti_faces['DESCR'])